WorldLLM: Improving LLMs' world modeling using curiosity-driven theory-making: Experiments

-We now propose to study how both methods affect the Statistician's log-likelihoods.
-We show in Figure~\ref{fig:DistribLogPGeneralization} the log-likelihoods (averaged by transition type) produced by the Statistician when facing an instance of a \textit{Grow Plant} transition.
+\paragraph{Effect on log-likelihoods} We now propose to study how both methods affect the Statistician's log-likelihoods.
+We show in Figure~\ref{fig:4-worldllm-DistribLogPGeneralization} the log-likelihoods (averaged by transition type) produced by the Statistician when facing an instance of a \textit{Grow Plant} transition.

 Looking at results when using the classic environment (a), WorldLLM increases the log-likelihood of all the possible transitions (no matter the Experimenter) while maintaining the correct transition more likely.
-In comparison, the Causal Language Modeling objective used for F-LogP increases the log-likelihood of the correct transition while significantly decreasing the log-likelihood of all the other transitions.
+In comparison, the causal language modeling objective used for F-LogP increases the log-likelihood of the correct transition while significantly decreasing the log-likelihood of all the other transitions.
 These results illustrate the difference in the two optimization processes: while fine-tuning aims to increase the distance in log-likelihoods between the correct transition and the other ones, WorldLLM focuses on increasing the log-likelihood of the correct transition, regardless of the others.

 When focusing on performance with the generalization environment, WorldLLM leads to very few changes compared to when no hypotheses are given.
 On its side, F-LogP produces very low log-likelihoods for all transitions and keeps the correct one slightly above the others.
-Overall these results show that both approaches generalize poorly.
+Overall, these results show that both approaches generalize poorly.

 One explanation for WorldLLM's poor generalization performance lies in the hypotheses produced.
 We provided samples in Appendix~\ref{app:generated_hypotheses} which show that our Scientist notably used examples of transitions in the hypotheses (even though some hypotheses did mention abstract categories or even mentioned objects not in our environment).
 Such examples no longer align with the generalization environment's syntax.
 Multiple explanations can be given for this.
 First, our current experiments rely on a Scientist's LLM with limited capabilities.
-Second, while our objective in \ref{eq:objective} minimizes the number of hypotheses, the current implementation of WorldLLM only focuses on maximizing the Statistician's log-likelihood.
-We argue that favoring short set of hypotheses could help abstract theories emerge.
+Second, while our objective in \ref{eq:4-worldllm-objective} minimizes the number of hypotheses, the current implementation of WorldLLM only focuses on maximizing the Statistician's log-likelihood.
+We argue that favoring short hypotheses could help abstract theories emerge.
 We leave these investigations for future work.